jhuhtanen/tikawe-skillr/README.md

 user had been on the site.
 * The statistics include: Number of open orders (as customer), Number of completed orders (as customer), Open orders (as seller), Completed orders (as seller), Total reviews (as seller) and average score of the reviews.

+### Technical information
+* The application has been tested with 1M (million = 10 ** 6) rows as orders and reviews.
+* Amount of skills has been tested with 100K (one hundred thousand = 10 ** 5) rows
+* Amount of users has been tested with 1K (one thousand) rows
+* The application remains responsive and queries execute without noticeable delay (< 200ms)
+* The application has not been tested with different amounts of simultaneous clients.
+* The database can be initialised with mock data.
+Read instructions above from delivery of 13.04.2025.
+* Performance statistics (with mock data described above):
+#### Without indices:
+* Access random skill listing: 1000 - 2000ms
+* Access profile: approx 2000 ms
+* Access reviews: 1000 - 2000 ms
+* Access random page of own orders: 300 - 500 ms
+#### With indices:
+* Access random skill listing: approx 50ms
+* Access profile: approx 300 - 400 ms
+* Access reviews: approx 200 - 300 ms
+* Access random page of own orders: 130 - 160 ms